CZERTAINLY/CZERTAINLY-Development-Environment/README.md

 module.exports = proxyConfig;
 ```

-This will proxy the requests from the frontend to the backend services authenticated and authorized with the certificate in the `X-APP-CERTIFICATE` header.
+This will proxy the requests from the frontend to the backend services authenticated and authorized with the certificate in the `ssl-client-cert` header.

 > [!IMPORTANT]
 > Change the values in the middleware according to your setup and desired configuration.
+For example, it is important to add certificates that should be trusted by services (e.g. Auth service) to `trusted_certificates.pem` secret.

 ## Connectors and technologies